quixio/quix-docs/docs/platform/tutorials/data-science/5-run.md

 # 5. Run the model

-Quix has has already trained model artifacts and these have been included as pickle files in the prediction code project.
-This project is included in the open source Code Samples.
+Quix has has already trained model artifacts and these have been included as pickle files in the prediction code application.
+This application is included in the open source Code Samples.
 You will use the Code Sample to run the model.

 ## Prediction service code